 The focus of this module therefore is the application of the theoretical frameworks in terms of the overall learning of the modules completed in the previous part of the course and skills and competencies that are vital for effective and efficient working in the environment of the workplace.

 The module will focus on the personal skills necessary for creativity and innovation.

-Course: ES8404: B.Sc 4 Workplace Cultures and Competencies Link to Moodle (learnonline.ie) page with full module:
+Link to Moodle Course: ES8404: B.Sc 4 Workplace Cultures and Competencies | page with full MIEOnline (learnonline.ie)